Sheree Wichard, 718-788-9585, email@example.com

 New Illustrator Honor

 - Daisy Hirst for The Girl With The Parrot On Her Head (written by Daisy Hirst, published by Candlewick Press)

 - Francesca Sanna for The Journey (published by Flying Eye Books)

 The Ezra Jack Keats Book Award Criteria

-To be eligible for the 2015 Ezra Jack Keats Book Award, the author and/or illustrator will have no more than three children’s picture books published prior to the year under consideration.
+To be eligible for the 2017 Ezra Jack Keats Book Award, the author and/or illustrator had no more than three children’s picture books published prior to the year under consideration.

 About the Ezra Jack Keats Foundation